theunrealtarik/tae-tool/README.md

 ```
 2. **Setup you assets**<br/>
 	- ***postioning***<br/>
-	First of all, you got to know the program won't position the assets for you magically, thus you have to do it your self.
+	First of all, you got to know the program won't position the assets for you magically, thus you have to do it your self.<br/>
 	<a href="https://imgbb.com/"><img src="https://i.ibb.co/M5VgZH5/download.png" alt="download" border="0"></a>

 	- ***naming***<br/>